mrShahsafi/DRF-For-Test/README.md

 firs of all install requirements:

 >pip install -r requirements.txt
+#Attention: by default, swagger uses staticfiles for directions of static.Go to site packages and replaces {%staticfiles%} by {%static%} in the templates directory;index.html.

 ***API Usage:***

+> /schema
+#returns api documentation by swagger interface.

-api/status
+> api/status
 #returns api availability under get and post requests

-/api/hero/<primary_key>
+> /api/hero/<primary_key>
 #returns a hero by its pk

-/RestApi/hero/all

 > /api/hero/?name=''
 #returns a hero by its name or alias

 > /api/hero/all
 #returns all heroes